All Episodes

 And what we find, folks, is that you cannot draw simplistic causal connections between trade deficits and surpluses and on the one hand and economic welfare and growth on the other hand.

-I mean it might be a convenient expression to say that U.S. trades with Japan, but is it literally true?
+I mean, it might be a convenient expression to say that U.S. trades with Japan, but is it literally true?

-Or is it U.S. and and Japanese private parties as individuals and corporations who trade with one another?
+Or is it U.S. and Japanese private parties as individuals and corporations who trade with one another?

-Let's let's break it down a little further.
+Let's break it down a little further.

-Or this is an important test, or did I deal with Toyota and its intermediaries?
+Or, this is an important test, or did I deal with Toyota and its intermediaries?

 But what is the basis of anybody having any say-so when one American engages in peaceable voluntary exchange with another person, be they Japanese, Korean, British, Chinese, or another American?